-Tax Incremental District ("TID") No. 6 (the "TID" or "District") is proposed to be created by the City of Black River Falls ("City") as a blighted area district.
+Tax Incremental District ("TID") No. 7 (the "TID" or "District") is proposed to be created by the City of Black River Falls ("City") as an industrial district.
 A map of the proposed District boundaries is located in Section 3 of this plan.